$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: Joint exploration of GW Source Parameters and Lensing Template Parameters

 Lensing can affect the inference of the source properties obtainable from the GW signal through existing parameter estimation techniques.
 Therefore, a correct approach for inferring source parameters, not just includes the source intrinsic and extrinsic parameters, rather it as well consists of the lens-induced characteristic parameters on the GW signal.
-We perform Bayesian parameter estimation technique in the frequency domain to jointly explore the parameter space occupied by the source and lens parameters.
-To showcase the capability of the technique, we choose a simple model for the lensing amplification factor

-here, we have kept the value of $\phi=0$ for the simulation set for the purpose of demonstrating the method.
+We perform Bayesian parameter estimation technique in the frequency domain to jointly explore the parameter space occupied by the source and lensing template parameters.
+To showcase the capability of the technique, we choose a simple model for the lensing amplification factor as shown in equation \ref{eq:11}.
+Here, we have kept the value of $\phi=0$ for the simulation set for the purpose of demonstrating the method.
 The results including $\phi$ is shown in the appendix \ref{app:0}.
 For future analysis of GW data, it can be trivially included in the Bayesian analysis framework.
 We choose the unlensed signal model given as

 where $i$ denotes the polarization and $x$ denotes the detector and $F^{+}$ and $F^{\times}$ are the antenna patterns associated with the plus and cross polarization.
-Here $m_1$, $m_2$ are the masses of the primary and the secondary of the compact binary, $d_l$ is the luminosity distance, $\iota$ is the inclination angle (the angle between the orbital angular momentum and the line of sight). $s_{1z}$ and $s_{2z}$ denote the aligned spin components of the primary and the secondary.
+Here $m_1$, $m_2$ are the masses of the primary and the secondary of the compact binary, $d_{\rm source}$ is the luminosity distance to the source, $\iota$ is the inclination angle (the angle between the orbital angular momentum and the line of sight). $s_{1z}$ and $s_{2z}$ denote the aligned spin components of the primary and the secondary.
 The lensed waveform in the frequency domain is the product of the amplification factor and the unlensed signal.
 Therefore, the lensed signal model is

 here $\{\theta\} \in \{k, b, f_0, m_1, m_2, d_{\rm eff}, \iota, s_{1z}, s_{2z}\}$.
-Notably, we absorb the effect strong lensing magnification $a$ into the luminosity distance of the source $d_l$ to combine an effective distance parameter $d_{eff}$.
-Therefore, in the joint source and lens characterization we include source masses, spins, effective luminosity distance and inclination angle along with microlensing modulations.
+Notably, we absorb the effect strong lensing magnification $a$ into the luminosity distance of the source $d_{\rm source}$ to combine an effective distance parameter $d_{\rm eff}$.
+Therefore, in the source and lensing template parameters joint characterization we include source masses, spins, effective luminosity distance and inclination angle along with WO microlensing modulations.

-We formulate the Bayesian parameter estimation using the package \texttt{BILBY} \citep{Ashton:2018jfp}, a python-based module extensively used for GW data analysis purposes.
-We choose uniform priors for the parameters shown in table \ref{table:priors}.